maladon/docs/guides/oauth/README.md

 ---
-title: Murano OAuth Guide
+title: Murano OAuth
 template: default
 ---

-# Murano OAuth User Guide
+# Guide: Murano OAuth User

 This document describes how to use the Murano User service to connect with an OAuth provider.
 This allows the end users of a solution to sign in using an existing identity such as Google or Facebook rather than using username and password.